meniku/NPBehave/README.md

 If you don't know anything about behavior trees, it's highly recommended that you gain some theory first, [this Gamasutra article](http://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/Behavior_trees_for_AI_How_they_work.php) is a good read.

 ## Installation
-Just drop the `NPBehave` folder into your unity project.
+Just drop the `NPBehave` folder into your Unity project.
 There is also an `Examples` subfolder, with some example scenes you may want to check out.

 ## Example: "Hello World" Behaviour Tree
 Let's start with an example: